 João Penedones is an Assistant Professor at École Polytechnique Fédérale de Lausanne (EPFL), Switzerland.
 He received his PhD in 2007 from Porto University.
 He then worked as a Postdoctoral Fellow until 2011 at the Kavli Institute for Theoretical Physics, University of California, Santa Barbara and at the Perimeter Institute for Theoretical Physics, Waterloo, Canada.
 From 2011 to 2016 he was a Research Fellow at Porto University, Portugal.
 His main research activities lie in the context of the gauge/gravity duality and the conformal bootstrap approach to conformal field theory.
 He is currently working on extending the bootstrap approach to massive quantum field theories (S-matrix bootstrap).

-David Poland is an Assistant Professor at Yale University.
+David Poland is an Associate Professor at Yale University.
 He received his PhD from U.C.
 Berkeley in 2008.
 He has also worked at Harvard University as a Postdoctoral Fellow (2008-2011) and at the Institute for Advanced Study as both a Member (2011-2012) and a Junior Visiting Professor (2015-2016).
 He has also been the recipient of an NSF CAREER award.
 David’s research is focused on developing new nonperturbative methods for quantum field theory, with applications to particle physics, condensed matter physics, and quantum gravity.

 Silviu Pufu is an Assistant Professor at Princeton University.
 He received his PhD from Princeton University in 2011, and then joined the MIT Center for Theoretical Physics as a Pappalardo Postdoctoral Fellow (2011-2013).
 He is interested in learning about renormalization group flows and conformal field theories by combining various techniques such as the conformal bootstrap, supersymmetric localization, perturbative and non-perturbative methods, and the gauge/gravity duality.

-David Simmons-Duffin is an assistant professor at Caltech.
+David Simmons-Duffin is an associate professor at Caltech.
 David received his PhD from Harvard in 2012, and was a member of the School of Natural Sciences at the Institute for Advanced Study from 2012-2017.
-His research focuses on strongly-coupled quantum field theories, with a particular interest in conformal field theories and their applications.
+His research is on strongly-coupled quantum field theories, with a focus on conformal field theories and their applications.
 In 2018, Simmons-Duffin was awarded a Sloan Research fellowship, a DOE Early Career award, and the Hermann Weyl prize.